Erdroy/MySync/README.md

 # Tutorials
 1. Server and project setup, see wiki: https://github.com/Erdroy/MySync/wiki/

-# Contributing/Contact
+# Contributing
-Feel free to contribute, there is a lot of work to do (see https://trello.com/b/NxN9L6Gf/mysync), also you can join my Discord server and suggest some features, talk with me: https://discordapp.com/invite/0kfQL9KtL4XfOK7G
+Feel free to contribute, there is a lot of work to do (see https://trello.com/b/NxN9L6Gf/mysync)

 ---

-MySync © 2016-2017 Damian 'Erdroy' Korczowski
+MySync © 2016-2018 Damian 'Erdroy' Korczowski